DohaAbdelaal/Door-Locker-Security-Systems/README.md

 a-ℳc1 → HMI_ECU (Human Machine Interface) with 2x16 LCD and 4x4 keypad.
 This MCU is responsible only to take the password entered by the user and to display the required instruction by LCD.
 -LCD and Keypad in the HAL layer.
 -GPIO, UART,and Timer in the MCAL layer.

 b-ℳc2 → Control_ECU with EEPROM, Buzzer, and Dc-Motor.
-This MCU is responisble to compare the tow passwords and to save it in the EEPROM in case it was right, and to resore it when it is needed.
+This MCU is responsible to compare the two passwords and to save it in the EEPROM in case it was right, and to restore it when it is needed.
-	-buzzer,DC-MOTOR and EEPROM in the HAL layer.
+-buzzer, DC-MOTOR and EEPROM in the HAL layer.
-	-GPIO, I2C, UART,and Timer in the MCAL layer.
+-GPIO, I2C, UART, and Timer in the MCAL layer.

 3. The system asks the user to enter a password and confirm it,if he did not enter the same password the system asks him to start to make the password and confirm it.